guiandrew-pt/blogy-microservice-dotnet8/README.md

         FOREIGN KEY (UserId) REFERENCES Users(Id) ON DELETE CASCADE );

-    • Create a MongoDB(PostService) database and the necessary table:
+    • Create a MongoDB(PostService) database and the necessary tables:

     {
       "_id": "ObjectId",                      // MongoDB ObjectId for the post